andrewcooke/choochoo/docs/impulse.md

   effort on your part will be clear in the heart rate data.

-Since our model is based on the idea that physiological load is what makes you fitter it's unreasonable to think heart rate could provide useful insights.
+Since our model is based on the idea that physiological load is what makes you fitter it's reasonable to think heart rate could provide useful insights.

-Lagged data are frustrating when trying to judge effort in intervals.
-But that does have to imply that heart rate Impulse measurements are unreliable.
-For a linear system (ie `gamma` = 1) what you miss in the slow pick-up is "paid for" later, when heart rate stays high after the exercise finishes.
+Lagged data are frustrating when trying to judge effort doing intervals.
+But that does not imply that heart rate Impulse measurements are unreliable.
+For a linear system (ie `gamma` = 1) what you miss in the slow pick-up can be "paid for" later, when heart rate stays high after the exercise finishes.
 Laggy measurements are not necessarily inaccurate measurements.

 #### Arbitrary Form

 The [theory](#theory) section made clear just how arbitrary the FF-Model is.
-Its success may be due more to it being simple, and hard to test, than it being "right".
+Its success may be due to it being simple, and hard to test, rather than it being "right".

+How can we make the model more flexible without adding so many parameters it becomes useless?

+For example, "sweet spot" training is currently popular.
+Are its claimed advantages reflected in the FF-Model?
+Or does the FF-Model by its very nature not care?
+After all, high exertion for short time gives the same Impulse as low exertion for short times.

 #### Parameter Fitting

+Do we need different parameters for different contexts?
+Do we need different parameters for different sports?
+Or different styles of training.

+Should we change training to reflect the need to measure parameters?
+What kind of measurements should we make?

 ## This Work